 The below summary provides a breakdown of the FTEs comprised in the Multi-School Services budget.
-The FY 2020/21 Baseline FTEs has changed from the FY 2019/20 Adopted Budget, primarily due to High School Center I FTEs moving to the new High School Center I budget and the re-organization of FTEs between individual Schools, Multi-School Services, and Departments.
+The FY 2020/21 Baseline FTEs has decreased from the FY 2019/20 Adopted Budget, primarily due to High School Center I FTEs moving to the new High School Center I budget and the re-organization of FTEs between schools and departments.